parasquid/selloff/content/_index.md

 ---
-title: "Welcome to Selloff"
+title: "My Personal Selloff Site"
 ---

-Browse through the items I have available for sale.
-Click on any item to see more details, photos, and contact information.
+Welcome to my personal marketplace\!
+I am selling various items from my collection.

+Browse the categories above to find items you are interested in.
+All items are in good condition and from a smoke-free home.

+Contact me through any of the methods listed on each item page if you would like to purchase something\!